mccurdyc/www/content/book/2019-07-22-managers-path.md

 ### One-on-One Meetings (1:1s)

 In my experience, surprisingly, many engineers prefer benign neglect over the frequent 1:1s.
-I, on the other hand, especially being remote, prefer weekly --- we tried bi-weekly and it didn't seem frequent enough --- 1:1s with my direct manager and less frequent 1:1s with skip-level managers and peers.
+I, on the other hand, especially being remote, prefer weekly 1:1s with my direct manager and less frequent
+1:1s with skip-level managers and peers.
 I've scheduled the bi-weekly 1:1s with skip-levels and peers such that each week is evenly distributed with meetings rather than one week being "bloated" with meetings and the next being "light".